 Domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
-Domestic violence can be physical, emotional, financial, sexual, or spiritual actions or threats of actions that influence another person.
+Domestic violence can be physical, emotional, financial, sexual, technological, or spiritual actions or threats of actions that influence another person.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, coerce, threaten, blame, hurt, or injure someone.

 Facts about Domestic Violence:

 - 1 in 3 women and 1 in 4 men have been victims of some form of physical violence by an intimate partner within their lifetime.

 - Domestic violence is most common among women between the ages of 18-24.

 - The cost of domestic violence exceeds $8.3 billion annually